Adjust Markov chain state inertia

 mc using various inertial weights.
 Plot the eigenvalues of the lazy chains on separate complex planes.

 All lazy chains have only one eigenvalue with modulus one.
 Therefore, they are aperiodic.
 The spectral gap (distance between inner and outer circle) determines the mixing time.
 Observe that all lazy chains take longer to mix than the original Markov chain.
-In particular, chains with different inertial weights than the default take longer to mix than the default lazy chain.
+Chains with different inertial weights than the default take longer to mix than the default lazy chain.

 mc— Discrete-time Markov chain